FACT-Finder-Web-Components/documentation/markdown/5.x/en/url-manipulation.md

 If you must have `customParameters`, you can always manually add them to the _SearchParams_ as well as you can customize the URL generation process to include them.

+#### Preserving URL parameters unrelated to FactFinder

+Web Components' default URL handling only considers parameters that are relevant to FactFinder.
+Unrelated parameters are ignored and discarded.

+For an example on how to preserve these parameters see `postStringifier` of the _UrlParamMappingOptions_ section later in this page.

 ## SearchParams to URL params

 When the response pipeline of a **search** or **navigation** request reaches the point where Web Components is about to write the latest _SearchParams_ to the URL, the `setUrlParamOptionsListener` [pipeline hook](/api/5.x/request-pipelines) is called.